Miscolored/obs-browser-source/README.md

 # Usage
 1. Once deployed, the script launches a containerized webapp that hosts the views and their controls
-1. Use a web browser to increment or reset scores based on your wins/losses in all kinds of games, like Among Us, CSGO, etc. or to pause and restart timers.
+1. Use a web browser to increment or reset scores based on your wins/losses in all kinds of games, like Among Us, CSGO, etc. or to pause and restart a stopwatch.

 # Install/Deploy
 ## Prerequisites